fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='danger' title='Final submissions' text="
 - Make sure to submit your [final course reflections](final-reflections).
 - Make sure you are following the _Metahistory_ [writing guide](metahistory-guide) and [final checklist](metahistory-presubmission-list).
+Big picture: focus on the **narrative thread** and **the so what question**.
-- Once you are completely done with your essay, make a pull request just like you did for your revision assignment.
-I will take your pull request to be your signal that you are completely done with your essay.
-Again, you are free to submit pull requests for minor changes (if you notice a typo or something).
+- Once you are **completely** done with your essay, make a pull request just like you did for your revision assignment.
+These steps are described at the bottom of the [_Metahistory_ revisions guide](metahistory-revisions).
+  - I will take your pull request to be your signal that your essay is ready for final evaluation. - You are free to submit pull requests for minor changes (if you notice a typo or something).
 - All work due DEC 13, but let me know if you need more time!
 "%}